Antichiral surface states and Su-Schrieffer-Heeger physics in rutile altermagnets

 \textit{Model---} We consider a 3D electronic tight-binding model for rutile d-wave altermagnets introduced in Ref.\cite{Fernandes2024mirror, Daniel2024} as a minimal model to study topological properties in the 3D band structure.
 It is represented by the following Bloch Hamiltonian \bea \ch &=& \ch_0 + \ch_{\rm soc},\\ \ch_0 &=& - 8t_1c_{x/2}c_{y/2}c_{z/2}\tau_x - 2t'_2 c_z\tau_0 - 2t_2 (c_x + c_y)\tau_0 \nonumber\\ && - 4 t_d s_x s_y \tau_z + J \tau_z \vec{N}\cdot \vec{\sigma}, \\ \ch_{\rm soc} &=& - 8\lambda s_{z/2} (s_{x/2}c_{y/2} \sigma_x - s_{y/2}c_{x/2} \sigma_y)\tau_y\nonumber\\ && + 16\lambda' c_{x/2}c_{y/2}c_{z/2}(c_x-c_y)\tau_y \sigma_z, \eea where $c_{\alpha/n}\equiv \cos(k_{\alpha}/n)$ and $s_{\alpha/n}\equiv \sin(k_{\alpha}/n)$.
 The basis vector is $(a_{\vec{k}\uparrow}, a_{\vec{k}\downarrow}, b_{\vec{k}\uparrow}, b_{\vec{k}\downarrow})^T$, where $a$ and $b$ are the annihilation operators on the sublattices A and B (see Fig.\ref{fig:fig1}(a).)
 The Pauli matrices, $\tau_i$ and $\sigma_i$, act on the sublattice and the spin index, respectively.
 The N\'eel vector for the i-th unit cell is defined by the difference of the magnetic dipole moments on the two sublattices: $\vec{N}_i = \vec{m}_{i,A} - \vec{m}_{i,B}$. $\ch_0$ encompasses spin-preserved hoppings and a coupling to a uniform N\'eel order $\vec{N}_i = \vec{N}$. $\ch_{\rm soc}$ includes hopping due to spin-orbit-coupling effects.
 Notably, a proper tight-binding description of a rutile altermagnet may require more structures in addition to Eq.\eqref{eq:model}.
 For instance, due to a multi-orbital character of RuO$_2$ near the Fermi level, four additional bands must be added to the model in Eq.\eqref{eq:model} \cite{Daniel2024}.
 However, our formulation can be accordingly generalized to the more complicated cases.

 Figure \ref{fig:fig1}(b) shows the band structure for $\vec{N} = \hat{z}$, corresponding to the magnetic point group $4'/mm'm$.
 It contains a two-fold rotation z-axis and mirror planes $\mathcal{M}_{x,y}$ associated with the nonsymmorphic glide mirrors, $\{\mathcal{M}_x|\frac{1}{2}\frac{1}{2}\frac{1}{2}\}$ and $\{\mathcal{M}_y|\frac{1}{2}\frac{1}{2}\frac{1}{2}\}$.
-There are Weyl nodes and Weyl nodal lines, whose symmetry protection has been discussed in Ref.\cite{Fernandes2024mirror, Fernandes2024pintchpoint}.
-In particular, the Weyl nodal lines along $\Gamma Z$ and $MA$ direction in Fig.\ref{fig:fig1}(b) are protected by the two-fold z-axis rotation and the glide mirrors\cite{Fernandes2024mirror}.
-Next, we show that they can give rise to the anti-chiral SS in a slab geometry.
+There are Weyl nodes and WNL, whose symmetry protection has been discussed in Ref.\cite{Fernandes2024mirror, Fernandes2024pintchpoint}.
+In particular, the WNL along $\Gamma Z$ and $MA$ direction in Fig.\ref{fig:fig1}(b) are protected by the two-fold z-axis rotation and the glide mirrors\cite{Fernandes2024mirror}.
+Next, we show that these WNL can give rise to the anti-chiral SS in a slab geometry.
+We emphasize that spin-orbit coupling (SOC) is important for the anti-chiral SS since the WNL are the results of SOC-induced gapping of predating nodal surfaces present in the absence of SOC \cite{Mazin2021}; for instance, when $\lambda = \lambda' = 0$, the relevant nodal surfaces are in the $k_zk_x$-plane and the $k_yk_z$-plane containing the $\Gamma$ point as well as the $k_zk_x$-plane and the $k_yk_z$-plane containing the M point.

 \textit{Anti-chiral surface states---} We consider a slab geometry with open boundaries along the x-direction as in Fig.\ref{fig:surface_state}(a).
 The crystal is terminated at A(B) sites for the bottom(top) surface, which is referred to as AB termination.
 Results for other types and other orientations of the surface termination can be generalized from this.
 With the remaining two directions of translation invariance, the problem is mapped to one-dimensional(1D) chains parameterized by the crystal momenta $k_y$ and $k_z$ belonging to the surface Brillouin zone, $\,[-\pi, \pi) \times \,[-\pi, \pi)$.